alexzhirkevich/compose-cupertino/README.md

 SF Symbols analogs were added for some material icons.
 They were imported as `ImageVector`s and can be accessed with `SFSymbols` object.
 To pick icon according to current theme useprefix: `Icons.Default.AdaptiveXXX`.
 Names of the `SFSymbols` icons match the original symbols names.
-Adaptive icons are named in material style (`SFSymbols.Gear` = `Icons.Default.AdaptiveArrowBack` inside cupertino app)
+Adaptive icons are named in material style (`SFSymbols.Gear` = `Icons.Default.AdaptiveSettings` inside cupertino app)

 > **Note**
 >All SF Symbols shall be considered to be system-provided images as defined in the [Xcode and Apple SDKs license agreements](https://developer.apple.com/support/terms/) and are subject to the terms and conditions set forth therein.
 You may not use SF Symbols — or glyphs that are substantially or confusingly similar — in your app icons, logos, or any other trademark-related use.
 Apple reserves the right to review and, in its sole discretion, require modification or discontinuance of use of any Symbol used in violation of the foregoing restrictions, and you agree to promptly comply with any such request.